osmedeus/documentation/src/faq.md

     You can see what included in the package in **[the premium package page](/premium/)**

 ???+ question "Does the premium package require a continuous subscription?"
-    For now, it's not.
-You can use it whatever you like.
-I push the update every week, so you might won't be able to get the latest version of Osmedeus if you cancel the subscription.
+    Currently, it's pay as you go. but I push the update every week, you might miss the latest version of it if you cancel the subscription.

 ???+ info "Is there any different document for the Premium Package?"
     Nope, it's all **[right here](/premium/)**